imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 2. [Decode][decoded] the `wall-post`

-   1. If the target of the activity is not the account owner place the wall post in the IMAPSN_news folder and display in news stream.
+   1. If the target of the activity is not the account owner place the wall post in the `IMAPSN` folder with a subject of `/news/{activity.id}" and the UI should display the item in news stream.
 End.

-   2. If the target of the activity is the account owner, store the JSON `activity` in a `wall-post` message within the `IMAPSN_wall` folder.
+   2. If the target of the activity is the account owner, store the JSON `activity` in a message the `IMAPSN` folder with a subject of `/wall/{activity.id}`.
 Continue.

-3. Determine the active group members of configured `wall-group` and email each the `wall-post`.
+3. Determine the active group members of configured `wall-group` and email each a `wall-post` message with the activity attached.
    Update `last-sent`.

 4. The wall post may now be displayed to the user when viewing the wall.